lnkhamalah/medical-transportation-system-design/02-requirements-and-scope/functional-requirements.md

   - driver signature / confirmation

 ## Billing (Grouping + Tracking)
-- The system must support grouping completed rides by facility and by patient for a selected billing period.
+- The system must support grouping completed rides by tenant (facility or individual) and by patient for a selected billing period.
 - The system must include a billing status indicator (e.g., ready to bill, billed) so billing work can be paused and resumed.
 - The system must support exporting or generating a billing-friendly output (e.g., PDF summary or report) suitable for manual entry into QuickBooks.
-- System shall support generating patient-month billing packets grouped by facility and billing month.
+- System shall support generating patient-month billing packets grouped by tenant and billing month.
 - System shall support marking packets as sent/resubmitted/closed in QuickBooks.
-- System must support bulk status updates by facility + month to minimize manual work.
+- System must support bulk status updates by tenant + month to minimize manual work.

 ## Trip Structure and Special Cases
 - The system must treat a round trip as two independent trip legs.